prithugoswami/personal-website/content/posts/debugging-dwm.md

 3: selmon->tagset = {1, 2}
 ```

-We don't enter the scratchpad loop because this isn't a scratchpad window.
-It's
+We don't enter the scratchpad loop because this isn't a scratchpad window—it's the
 eog image viewer.
 The line `selmon->tagset[selmon->seltags] &= ~scratchtag` is
 too late.
 The client has already been assigned the scratchpad tag.